 Dual Chart - Multiple Metric Comparison

 Coming up with the right data story sometimes can be challenging.
 Balancing users’ needs and minimizing unnecessary data noise while strictly sticking with your story can even be difficulty.
-Good news is, having a rich resource of ideas and ways to handle different data sets and data demands can always prove helpful in such situation.
-Therefore, in this article we seek to help you learn a second way to visualize several data metrics in your data assignments.
+Good news is, having a rich resource of ideas and ways to handle different data sets and data demands can always prove helpful in such circumstances.
+Therefore, in this article you learn a second way to visualize several data metrics in your data assignments.

-In one of the previous articles, we demonstrated a simple technique to help your data consumers compare several data metrics.
-This trick involved use of a dynamic scatter plot to compare several metrics using – a parameter with x-axis and y-axis.
+In one of the previous articles, we demonstrated a simple technique to compare several data metrics.
+The technique involved use of a dynamic scatter plot to compare several metrics using – a parameter with x-axis and y-axis.

-In todays’ article, we device a better way to compare four metrics at ago, this doesn’t involve use of parameters, rather it involves a simple dual chart – bar & circle – and color cue to come up with the view below.
+In todays’ article, we will device a better way to compare four metrics at ago, this doesn’t involve use of parameters, rather it involves a simple dual chart – bar & circle – and color cue to create the view below.

-Allow users to compare – Sales, Profit, Quantity & Discount – for different product Sub-Category in different Regions of the Superstores.
+Allow users to compare – Sales, Profit, Quantity & Discount – for different product Sub-Category in different Regions where Superstore operate.

 Using Superstores data set, lets recreate the view above.